Target-Bench: Can Video World Models Achieve Mapless Path Planning with Semantic Targets?: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We introduced Target-Bench for evaluating world models on mapless path planning toward semantic targets.
+We introduced Target-Bench for evaluating video world models on mapless path planning toward semantic targets.
 Our evaluation pipeline recovers planned paths from generated videos and measures planning performance against SLAM-based ground-truth robot paths.
-The best commercial \gls{wm} achieves a relatively low score.
-However, fine-tuning an open-source 5B-parameter model on only 325 scenarios from our dataset surpasses the best commercial \glspl{wm} and improves over its base version by more than 400\%.
+The best off-the-shelf video \gls{wm} achieves a relatively low score.
+However, fine-tuning an open-source 5B-parameter model on only 325 scenarios from our dataset surpasses the best off-the-shelf video \glspl{wm}.
 This suggests that \glspl{wm} can effectively learn navigation tasks from limited real-world data, showing promising potential for robot path planning.
+Future work could extend the current framework towards closed-loop re-planning on the robot, and studying how latent memory supports complex receding-horizon navigation tasks.
+Better reconstruction tools are expected to further improve path planning accuracy, facilitating real-world deployment of \glspl{wm} in robotics.